Another example from the CDC:

 “Before 1963, approximately 500,000 cases and 500 deaths were reported annually, with epidemic cycles every 2–3 years.
 However, the actual number of cases was estimated at 3–4 million annually.”

-So I’ll do some arithmetic, assuming deaths were recorded accurately (it is unlikely deaths would have been under-reported, as cases are):
+So I’ll do some arithmetic, assuming deaths were recorded accurately:

-By the way, the CDC state elsewhere that there were 400 to 500 deaths per year in the decade before the vaccine – if you use 400 the death rate is 1 in 10,000.
+The CDC also state elsewhere that there were 400 to 500 deaths per year in the decade before the vaccine – if you use 450 the death rate is 1 in 7,777.

-This estimation is confirmed by Babbott and Gordon in ‘Modem measles’.
+This range of estimations is supported by Babbott and Gordon in ‘Modem measles’.
 American Journal of Medical Science 1954; 228:334-361, reported here:

 “Whatever its toll in industrialized countries, where the measles fatality rate is 1 per 10,000 cases (Babbott and Gordon, 1954)…”